 As a tourist to Penang, you stand on good ground to learn some Hokkien phrases.
 Naturally the sidewalk vendors, many of whom are Hokkien speakers, will admire your attempt, and your boldness to say a few Hokkien words may help you get more favourable prices.

 Beware however, that Hokkien is a tonal language, and if you don't get the right intonation, you may well be uttering something that is either unintelligible, or something different from the intended meaning - hopefully to amusing and not to offensive results.
 For that reason, I would recommend that you get someone who speaks Penang Hokkien to read the following words to you and learn to follow his pronunciation.
 As you get familiar with the syntax of Hokkien, you will begin to understand where Malaysian English derived its syntax.

+In presenting this lesson on Penang Hokkien, I have to make it very clear that this is the spoken language as used in Penang.
+Do not compare it with Hokkien used elsewhere.
 They are different.
 As far as the people of Penang are concerned, this is an unwritten language.
 Romanisation of Hokkien or the use of Chinese characters to write it, as found elsewhere outside Penang is inapplicable and not used in Penang, hence they have no place in teaching Penang Hokkien.

 The lessons are intended to help visitors to Penang get a glimpse into the vernacular tongue while at the same type apply it to practical usage.

 Hello and thank you for reading this page.
 My name is Tim.
 I wrote this page to compile what I discover, for my own knowledge, and also to share it with people who might find it useful.
 It is part of three inter-connected websites: Penang Travel Tips, TimothyTye.com and Timothy Property Mart.